 Try not to miss a dose.
 If the patch becomes loose, simply smooth it down again around the edges.
 If a patch is forgotten or falls off before noon, apply a fresh patch and wear it until you get back on your normal schedule that evening.
 If a patch is forgotten or falls off in the afternoon or later in the day, do not use a new patch until it is time for your next evening dose.
 Do not use double or extra doses.

 This medicine is only approved for use in men who have low levels of testosterone related to certain medical conditions.
 Heart attacks and strokes have been reported with the use of this medicine.
 Notify your doctor or health care professional and seek emergency treatment if you develop breathing problems; changes in vision; confusion; chest pain or chest tightness; sudden arm pain; severe, sudden headache; trouble speaking or understanding; sudden numbness or weakness of the face, arm or leg; loss of balance or coordination.
-Talk to your doctor about the risks and benefits of this medicine.\n \nThis medicine may affect blood sugar levels.
-If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.\n \nThis drug is banned from use in athletes by most athletic organizations.\n \nIf you are going to have a magnetic resonance imaging (MRI) procedure, tell your MRI technician if you have this patch on your body.
-It must be removed before a MRI.
+Talk to your doctor about the risks and benefits of this medicine.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep each patch in its sealed pouch until ready to use.
 Protect from heat.
 Do not use a patch that appears to be damaged.
 Throw away any unused medicine after the expiration date.

 How Much Does testosterone Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!